Some worthwhile birding locations in the Wellington Shire and beyond.

 The Port is at the western end of the Shire, and the whole tidal area east to McLaughlin's Inlet is fantastic for migratory waders in season.
-A boat is necessary to get the best out of this area, although we have enjoyed good spotting from the sea wall with the 'scope, and the Old Port is accessible by car, and offers lots of shallow water.
+A boat is necessary to get the best out of this area, although there is good spotting from the sea wall with the 'scope, and the Old Port is accessible by car, and offers lots of shallow water.
 Large boats can easily be launched at the Port, but a tinny is good to get around the shallow areas, and is easier to get off the sandbanks!

 *Jack Smith Lake Game Reserve.

-The western end of Lake Reeve at the Honeysuckle village
+end of Lake Reeve at the Honeysuckle village

 near Seaspray, can be excellent for waders, as it holds water

 when much of the rest is dry.
 Lake Reeve goes right through to

 Rotamah Bird Observatory in the east, where it borders Sperm

 Whale Head, and the Lakes National Park, all good birding

 territory.
 The causeway at Loch Sport can be good for waders in season.